The Hebrew Bible (The Old Testament)

 But in the detailing of this supposed history, the same plot elements occur over and over again.
 The Lord makes a covenant with his people to protect them as long as they follow his commands.
 With the Lord's support they thrive or win some victory over other peoples.
 Then they fall back into breaking the Lord's laws—usually worshipping idols or competing deities.
 The Lord is wrathful and threatens to wipe them out.
 A faithful prophet intercedes with the Lord on the people's behalf, promising they'll repent, and the Lord spares them.
 The covenant is renewed.
 Until the next time.

 The same subplot is repeated more or less throughout The Hebrew Bible or Old Testament.
 So much so, that even a non-believer reading this wants to scream at the Israelis of the book: for god's sake, stop it with all the idol worship!
-It just doesn't make narrative sense that they have this amazing superbeing on their side, vanquishing their enemies, sustaining them, and saving them from all manner of evils—and yet as soon as things start looking up, they turn their backs on their god, and it's back to Ba'al and the golden calves.
+It just doesn't make narrative sense that they have this amazing superbeing on their side, vanquishing their enemies, sustaining them, and saving them from all manner of evils—and yet as soon as things start looking up, they turn away from their god, and it's back to Ba'al and the golden calves.
 Over and over.

 And what's with this omniscient God repeatedly falling for the same old tricks from his chosen people?